Smarty Jones: 2003: Two-Year-Old Season

+Smarty Jones won the six-furlong (.75 mile)(1.21 km) race by 7 3/4 lengths.

+Two weeks later, he won the Pennsylvania Nursery Stakes by 15 lengths, earning the best speed figure of his generation and among the best of any Derby winner as a 2-year-old.

 2004: Three-Year-Old Season

-In January 2004, now racing as a three-year-old, Smarty Jones was given his first major test in the Count Fleet Stakes at Aqueduct Racetrack in New York City.
-In the home stretch, the colt pulled away from the field to win by 5 lengths.
-In February, Smarty Jones was shipped to Oaklawn Park racetrack in Hot Springs, Arkansas in preparation for the Kentucky Derby.
-There, he won the Southwest Stakes, the Rebel Stakes (earning the fastest Thorograph number that had ever been given to a 3 year old), and the important Arkansas Derby.
+Now racing as a three-year-old, Smarty Jones was given his first major test in the Count Fleet Stakes at Aqueduct Racetrack in New York City in January 2004.
+In the home stretch, the colt pulled away from the field to win by five (5) lengths.

+In February, Smarty Jones was shipped to Oaklawn Park racetrack in Hot Springs, Arkansas.
+Now in earnest preparation for the Kentucky Derby, he won the Southwest Stakes in February, the Rebel Stakes in March, and the Arkansas Derby in April.
+In the Rebel Stakes, Smarty Jones earned the fastest Thorograph number that had ever been given to a three-year-old.

+2004 was the 100th anniversary of the Triple Crown race series.